How to request a new Tree Preservation Order (TPO)

 What happens once the form has been submitted?

-The request will be evaluated by considering the trees:
+The request will be evaluated by considering the threat or risk to the tree(s) and also:

 - Health, structural condition and longevity